dotnet/AspNetCore.Docs/aspnet/hosting/directory-structure.rst

 Folder   Permissions     Description
 =======  ==============  ===========
-approot  Read & Execute  Contains the application, app config files, packages and the DNX runtime. logs     Read & Write    The default folder for HTTP PlatformHandler to redirect logs to. wwwroot  Read & Execute  Contains the static assets
+approot  Read & Execute  Contains the application, app config files, packages and the DNX runtime. logs     Read & Write    The default folder for HTTP Platform Handler to redirect logs to. wwwroot  Read & Execute  Contains the static assets
 =======  ==============  ===========

 The **wwwroot** directory represents the web root of the application.
 The physical path for the IIS site should point to the web root directory.
-During deployment of a web site, a developer will require access to the entire application directory.
+While deploying a web site, a developer will need access to the entire application directory.